esphome/esphome-docs/components/lvgl/widgets.rst

     If configured as a light component, ``color`` and ``brightness`` are overridden by the light at startup, according to its ``restore_mode`` setting.

-Check out :ref:`lvgl-cookbook-keypad` in the Cookbook for an example illustrating how to change the ``led`` styling properties from an automation.

 .. _lvgl-widget-spinner: